-By the end of 2012, through our development programmes and projects, we have been able to benefit over 100, 000 people belonging to 20,000 rural households, 1000 Community Based Organisations (CBOs) and established six network organisations of these CBOs.
+By the end of 2019, through our development programmes and projects, we have been able to benefit over 100, 000 people belonging to 20,000 rural households, 1557 Community Based Organisations (CBOs) and established 27 network organisations of these CBOs.
 We supported the communities for overcoming poverty, improving their livelihood, building capacity to cope with the shocks and emergencies, and enabled them to influence the policy for socio-economic and institutional transformation in their favour.

 While working with the development programmes in these areas, we deliberately incorporated ‘gender equality and social inclusion’ into the intervention process as a cross-cutting theme to provide a sense of inclusive governance and development.
-Besides that we also included crosscutting issues like HIV/AIDS and disability in project.
+Besides that, we also included cross-cutting issues like HIV/AIDS and disability in the project.